 START at Gustav Adolfs Torg Square

 Begin your self-guided walking tour of Stockholm at Gustav Adolfs torg.
 This square is considered to be the geographic center of Stockholm.
-It is named for King Gustav Adolf II who founded Sweden in 1611.
+It is named for King Gustav Adolf II who founded the Swedish Empire in 1611.
 Stand facing south and look down the Norrbro bridge.
 From here you have a great view of the Royal Palace, which you’ll visit towards the end of your tour.

 The building on your left is the Kungliga Operan, the National Swedish Opera House.
 This is the second opera house to stand on this site.
 The first was built at the request of King Gustav III in 1782.
 Unfortunately for the King, he was assassinated in his royal box while watching an opera in 1792.
 If you want to see the outfit he was wearing at the time (blood stains and all), visit the Royal Armoury Museum (Livrustkammaren) underneath the Royal Palace.

 The building on your right is the Arvfurstens Palats.
 It currently houses the Swedish Ministry of Foreign Affairs, but it was originally built as the private residence of Princess Sophia Albertina, the younger sister of King Gustav III.